ycyam-oliver/Transformer-Stock/README.md

 ### 📌Methodology: "Rolling Prediction"

+- Models are trained on the daily data of SPY (Open, High, Low, Close, Volume) from 2010 Jan 4 to 2022 Dec 30 to predict the Close Price

 - Throughout the test set, the past 20-day data (prediction window) is used to predict the Close price of the coming 5 days

 - After each prediction, the prediction window rolls forward by one day and make the next prediction